The 105 mm L118 Light Gun has been in service with the British Army since 1974 and has been used continually since.

 In truth, I don’t know, but one can certainly see a lot of double handling, removing things from boxes that are inside other boxes.

-Recognising the poor optimisation of current containers, platforms and boxes the US Defense Standardization Department formed a working group to look at a number of options for improvement
+Recognising the poor optimisation of current containers, platforms, and boxes, the US Defense Standardization Department formed a working group to look at several options for improvement

 They developed the MIL-STD 3028 JMIC.